RepairEuroCar/Jarvis/README.md

 ```

 `flake8` reads its configuration from `pyproject.toml` via the
-`flake8-pyproject` plugin installed with the development requirements.
+`flake8-pyproject` plugin installed with the tools from `dev-requirements.txt`.

 Use `--check` to verify formatting in CI or before committing changes.